Baymax143-stack/COP4520-Project/README.md

 The following README.md file is provided for updates regarding the project topic and description and specific details on progress for this project.
 </pre>

-## Project Topic: Integrating Parallel Computation of Nash Equilibria into N-Player Role-Playing Games
+## Project Topic: Implementation of Parallel Computation of Multiple Subgame Perfect Equilibrium in N-Player Role-Playing Games
 When we consider its definition, a role-playing game (RPG) is a game in which participants assume the roles of characters in a fictional setting; its definition, however, can be extended by analysis of randomness or unpredictability in the game.
 In this project, we wil/ conduct the following steps:

 1. Delve into how we can define a role-playing game by stochastic randomness, referencing that a stochastic game is denoted as a game where "the play proceeds by steps from position to position, according to transition probabilities controlled jointly by two players." [^1]